yinjin0527/GWAS.github.io/README.md

-# GWAS pipeline to learn PLINK and its function
+# GWAS pipeline to learn PLINK and its functions

 ## Install PLINK using conda
 ```